-The council has the power, under the Anti-social Behaviour Act 2003 and the High Hedges Regulations 2005, to deal with complaints about high hedges which affect residential properties.
+We have the power, under the Anti-Social Behaviour Act 2003 and the High Hedges Regulations 2005, to deal with complaints about high hedges which affect residential properties.

 What is a high hedge?

 To be covered by this legislation a hedge needs, as a result of its height, to be acting as a barrier to light or access to the extent that a person's reasonable enjoyment of their property is being adversely affected.
 The hedge must be made up of all or a majority of evergreen or semi-evergreen species, over 2 metres in height and formed of a line of two or more trees or shrubs.
 Examples of evergreen species regularly used in hedging are: leylandii, holly, yew and laurel.
 An example of a semi-evergreen is privet which does not lose its leaves in winter in this part of the UK.
 Species such as beech which retain dead leaves over winter do not meet the definition, nor do species such as ivy which are not self-supporting.

 What are the first steps to take to resolve a high hedge problem?